its21/its21.github.io/_pages/about.md

 I study the structure and evolution of the Milky Way using observations of stars in the Milky Way at infrared and optical wavelengths.
 Most of the observations I use are from the Gaia space mission, the Vista Variables in the Via Lactea near-infrared survey, the optical imaging Blanco DECam Bulge Survey (BDBS), the ARGOS spectroscopic survey and SDSS.
 I am a core member of the BDBS survey.

-#I modify here!
+<!
+I modify here!
 Hellloooo.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-#Put your address / P.O. box / other info right below your picture.
+Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-#Link to your social media connections, too.
+Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. >